 You’ve been mulching all during gardening season, both to preserve moisture and inhibit weeds.
-But now is the time to start collecting as much garden mulch as you can.
+But fall is the time to start collecting as much garden mulch as you can.
 Winter is just around the corner and your trees and shrubs will appreciate a good mulching to protect them from freezing.
-This is especially important where winter temperatures can be especially harsh (I’m thinking of you, Bozeman, Montana).
+This is especially important where winter temperatures can be harsh (I’m thinking of you, Bozeman, Montana).
 It’s also important not to pile mulch too high — a practice known as over mulching — around your trees and shrubs.

 Mulch is also useful in getting an early start on spring vegetables.
 Seeds sown under a heavy layer of mulch will, even if sprouted, survive the winter with a little luck.
 When the mulch is pulled away in the spring — even if there is still the threat of frost — frost-tolerant plants will jump at the chance to get a little sunshine.
-Garlic and onions are traditionally planted in the fall and over-winter under a warm blanket of mulch.
+Garlic and onions are traditionally planted in the fall and overwinter under a warm blanket of mulch.
 Surprisingly, I’ve had success with fall planting and mulching during some pretty cold winters (did I mention Bozeman, Montana?).
 This is one place — your vegetable garden — where you can’t mulch too much.
 Just be sure to pull the mulch back when the spring weather makes an appearance.
 You want to give wet soils a chance to lose some of that abundant moisture.